-In order to achieve efficient and natural symbiosis between computation and traditional wet lab methods in drug discovery, it is essential to overcome a few prevailing bottlenecks.
-One of the key issues is the low efficiency in incorporating deep learning into the production pipeline caused by complicated lead synthesis and an unfocused output of generative models.
-The objective of this work has been to provide a method to start bridging this gap between in silico and in vitro drug design by developing a tool taking the needs of real life synthesis into consideration and increasing the productivity by reducing the number of DMTA cycles performed.
+In order to achieve efficient and natural symbiosis between computational and traditional wet lab methods in drug discovery, it is essential to overcome a few prevailing bottlenecks.
+One of the key issues is the low efficiency in incorporating deep learning into the production pipeline caused by complicated lead synthesis and an overly diverse output from generative models.
+The objective of this work has been to provide a method that can help bridging this gap between in silico and in vitro drug design by developing a tool taking the needs of real life synthesis into consideration and increasing the productivity by reducing the number of DMTA cycles performed 59.

-In this work, we have introduced a flexible generative model capable of proposing optimal decorations given a scaffold and a set of user-specified objectives.
-Thanks to a novel compound slicing method based on chemical reactions, these objectives can moreover include reaction filters.
-Lib-INVENT therefore enables rapid generation of focused virtual chemical libraries which can be used for lead optimisation and are readily synthesisable in vitro.
-Even when these filters are not specified, however, the output of the model benefits from high synthesisability.
+In this work, we have introduced a flexible tool capable of proposing optimal decorations given a scaffold and a set of user-specified objectives.
+Thanks to the custom chemical reaction definitions we can also include in the objectives reaction filters.
+LibINVENT therefore enables rapid generation of focused virtual chemical libraries which can be used for lead optimization and are readily synthesizable in vitro.
+Even when these filters are not specified, still, the output of the model benefits from high synthetic accessibility.
+The design of the reinforcement learning loop further introduces a rapid way to focus the model to a desirable part of the chemical space.
+As the experiments demonstrate, the learning is instantaneous and results in the design of varied and focused chemical libraries.

-To the best of our knowledge, our model is the first one to be capable of following specific reaction constraints in designing entire chemical libraries within which the diversity is narrowly focused to a domain determined by the user.
-This makes the decorator readily applicable in a broad range of scenarios.
+LibINVENT is a deep learning based tool, capable of following specific reaction constraints in designing entire chemical libraries within which the diversity is narrowly focused to a domain determined by the user.
+This makes it readily applicable in a broad range of scenarios.
 The model is released in our public repository along with the corresponding code.